Click on a question to learn more about Michelle Oucharek-Deo!

 Is the story based on anything that happened in your life?

-My favourite teapots
+My favorite teapots

 Did you always want to be a writer?